Updated: Jan 19

 Validate that the Hyperlink is not editable.

-Validate that the text of the element is written with the requested Size, Color, and Font.
+Validate that the element's text is written with the requested Size, Color, and Font.

-Continuing the previous bullet, the “Space” key should do the same action.
+Continuing the previous bullet, the “Space” key should do the same.

-Validate that the event is not triggered twice when the user presses the button numerous times (Most of the time the function that triggered is created as “Single instance”).
+Validate that the event is not triggered twice when the user presses the button numerous times (Most of the time, the activated function is created as “Single instance”).